asia-pacific-energy-research-centre/aperc-osemosys/README.md

 ### Creating the Conda environment

-After adding any necessary dependencies to the Conda `environment.yml` file you can create the environment in a sub-directory of your project directory by running the following command.
+The `environment.yml` contains the necessary dependencies.
+You can create the environment in a sub-directory of your project directory by running the following command:

 ```bash
 $ conda env create --prefix ./env --file environment.yml